The brand new Sudio E2 launches worldwide today. Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 Repeat: if you’re into powerful, pronounced lows, you will love the Sudio E2 sound.

 Thankfully, highs and vocals compensate with admirable performances.
 They are clear and accurate; I hardly detected any distortion with all the tracks I tried.
-What’s noteworthy here is also that even with spatiality (see below) switched off, the soundstage of the E2 is remarkable in both width and depth, and placement.
+What’s noteworthy here is also that even with spatiality (see below) switched off, the soundstage of the E2 is remarkable with both dimension and placement.

 With the right tracks, you will clearly sense the position of each instrument.
 You will know exactly where the vocalist is at too.